PyRectangle/GreyRectangle/README.md

 # GreyRectangle
 GreyRectangle is a jump and run game.

-to install it follow these steps:
+to run it from source follow these steps:

   1.install pygame for python3